angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 By importing the `HttpClientTestingModule`, your `backend` is now the mock we use in all our examples.
 This configuration injects the proper mock backend into all classes, components, service, whether your own or third-party ones as long they use the new `@angular/common/http/HttpClient`.

-Now when running your test whenever the service calls `http.get`, you have access to all the requests, and you can provide individual responses to these requests.
+Now when running your test whenever the service calls `http.get`, you have access to all the requests and you can provide individual responses to these requests.

 Let's get back to testing some more.